 If you recognize the signs of self-absorption in yourself, there are some steps you can take to change your behavior and improve the outcomes of your social interactions.

-Figure out where you’re self-absorption is coming from
+1. Figure out where your self-absorption is coming from

 Self-absorption is a symptom of narcissistic personality disorder (NPD), but being self-absorbed doesn’t necessarily mean you’re a narcissist.
 Self-absorption is also a coping mechanism often used when people struggle with depression, anxiety, and low self-esteem.